Saturday, January 31, 2009

 Ox and man each have stringencies over the other, and the liability for one can't be derived from another.

 If combined, can the two teach liability for fire?
 Ox has the intent to damage, whereas fire does not.
-However a man is liable even for damage which he inflicts while sleeping.
+However, a man is liable even for damage that he inflicts while sleeping.
 Thus, the intent to damage is not essential.

 Thursday, January 1, 2009

-Out of the four damagers: ox, pit, man, and fire, the term for "man", or "ma'veh" can have various translations.
-Rav translates mav'eh as a seeker, or man; Shmuel translates it as "tooth" of an animal consuming produce.
-Then how does this "tooth" differ from ox?
+Out of the four damagers: ox, pit, man, and fire, the term for "man" or "ma'veh" can have various translations.
+Rav translates ma'veh as a seeker or man; Shmuel translates it as the "tooth" of an animal consuming produce.
+Then how does this "tooth" differ from an ox?
 The intent of eating (tooth) is to have pleasure, while the intent of goring (ox) is to harm.